tom-mi/iBrew/README.md

   ─────────────────────────────────────────────────────────────────────────
   In response to command message: [46,Get coffee machine history]

-  ✕ iKettle 2.0   ✓ Smarter Coffee
+  ✕ iKettle 2.0   ✓ SmarterCoffee

   The payload is generated everytime the coffee machine brews.
 The actioncounter increases with every boil Formula temperature is above 0 then it was boilded with formula temperature enabled.
 There seems to be some packed time available.

   Payload maximum is 8.
-So if 8 check again, if there is more history
+So if 8 check again, if there is more history month checked only accepts value from 1..0c

   Response: <COUNTER> [<PAYLOAD>{COUNTER}]